ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## IPv4 Address Conversion

-A diagram of this conversion process is provided in {{ipv4-address-conversion-diagram}}.
+See {{ipv4-address-conversion-diagram}} for a diagram of this process.

 ~~~pseudocode
 function ipv4_to_16_bytes(ipv4_address):